francesco-vaselli/GlucoseGuard/docs/index.md

 We acknowledge the use of the [OpenAPS Data Commons](https://openaps.org/outcomes/data-commons/) dataset, and we would like to publicly thank the authors and the contributors for the effort of gathering so many real-world patient data and making them accessible.

-We acknowledge the use of the [The OhioT1DM](http://ceur-ws.org/Vol-2675/paper11.pdf) dataset for comparison with the reference paper, and we thank the University of Ohio for granting us access to the dataset.
+We acknowledge the use of the [OhioT1DM](http://ceur-ws.org/Vol-2675/paper11.pdf) dataset for comparison with the reference paper, and we thank the University of Ohio for granting us access to the dataset.

 Part of the codebase is inspired from [AccurateBG](https://github.com/yixiangD/AccurateBG/tree/main) which is released under MIT license